Global Blockchain Summit

 This was a central question debated at the Global Blockchain Summit in Denver on April 19-20, 2018 in which WAAS was invited to share the findings of its research on Human-Centered Economic Theory and the potential for rapid global social transformation.
 The summit featured some of the world’s most prominent distributed ledger experts as well as blockchain and cryptocurrency companies.
-Discussion focused on how to harness the new technology to maximize human welfare and well-being through diversity, inclusivity, and equality.
-It included noteworthy contributions by women from business and academia.

 Blockchain is a direct, peer-to-peer transaction system, distributed ledger technology, designed for decentralization, democratization and transparency.
 It is already transforming supply chain, legal services, government operations and voting systems, insurance business, healthcare and more.